windycom/windy-plugin-template/docs/WINDY_API.md

 Informs if animation of wind/waves particles is running over the map.

 **usedLang** - read only
-ISO language code of if language used.
+ISO language code of language used.

 **hourFormat** - read only
 Time format, returns `12h` or `24h`.

 **numDirection** - read only
-Display directions in Weather picker as number or as a string (for example NW). returns `true` or `false`..
+Display directions in Weather picker as number or as a string (for example NW). returns `true` or `false`.

 ## Module: overlays
 Defines main parameters required to render specific weather overlay.
 Each defined overlay contains all used overlays together with their `colors`, settings for `legend` and `metrics`.
-Remember it is prohibited change the user's metric.
+Remember that it is prohibited to change the user's metric.

-### overlays.ident.convertMetric(number,separator)
+### overlays.ident.convertValue(number, separator)
 Converts value provided in default meteorological metric into user's selected metric as a string.
-Separator is optional separator in between number and unit.
+Separator is an optional separator between number and unit.

-### overlays.ident.convertMetric(number)
+### overlays.ident.convertNumber(number)
 Converts value provided in default meteorological metric into user's selected metric as a pure number.

 Example: